green-green-avk/AnotherTerm-docs/docs/installing-linux-under-proot.md

 title: Installing Linux under PRoot
 head: installing-linux-under-proot.head.html
 ---
-***Note:** The information provided here is about running third-party software.
+*__DISCLAIMER:__ The information provided here is about running THIRD-PARTY software.
-The Another Term author is not responsible for any results of use or misuse of it.
+The Another Term author is NOT responsible for any results of use or misuse of it.
-Use it on your own risk!*
+__Use it on your own risk!__*

 ## Preface